 3) Consent must be specific

-All purposes of data processing must be available for the user to accept or decline.
-In case of cookie pop-ups, the user must be presented with the option to accept or decline purposes like functional cookies, statistical cookies and/or marketing cookies.
+Every purpose of data processing must be available for the user to accept or decline.
+In case of cookie pop-ups, the user must be presented with the option to accept or decline functional cookies, statistical cookies and/or marketing cookies.
 Therein lies the notion of specificity.

 A user shall not agree or disagree to all at once; consent must be given to each and every specific purpose.

 In other words, consent must be concretized in such a way that it is clearly stated what consent is given to.

 If the data controller (the website) afterwards wishes to use the data for other purposes, a new consent must be obtained.

 A website has a cookie pop-up in which the user can accept or decline cookies by purpose, i.e. the user can freely decide whether he or she wants functional, statistical and/or marketing cookies to be set by the website.
 The user can easily toggle cookies by purpose on and off.
 Then the website’s cookie consent is specific.

 4) Consent must be informed

 The user has to be made aware of what consent is given to.
 The data controller (the website) should provide the user with information to ensure that the user can make a decision on an informed basis.